By Joni Lindquist

 Since public assistance is currently not structured to fund long-term care, more and more people are seeking an alternative: long-term care insurance.
 This private insurance can help fund home-based care, as well as nursing home stays, assisted living/residential care, and adult day care.

 As Americans’ longevity has increased, so has the number of services available to meet the population’s diverse needs.
 Right now, care providers offer an array of service options to the ever growing elderly population.
 Consider the comfort of home-based care as a viable option to prolong independence for you and your loved ones.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For help with questions about your individual needs, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.